-One of the most discussed books on economics in recent years, Capital in the Twenty-First Century by Thomas Piketty, 12 actually proves that assets, not income, have taken a central role in today's economy.
+One of the most discussed books on economics in recent years, Capital in the Twenty-First Century by Thomas Piketty,12 shows that assets, not income, have taken a central role in today's economy.
 According to Piketty, the average annual rate of return on capital (r) has grown faster than annual economic growth (g).
-Piketty argues that capitalism has a tendency for r > g, which in practice means that those individuals and groups who have inherited wealth and capital, accumulate wealth faster than the large share of people whose wealth is dependent on income from paid labour.
+Piketty argues that capitalism has a tendency for r > g, which in practice means that those individuals and groups who have inherited wealth and capital accumulate wealth faster than the large share of people We are increasingly living in a world where having a steady cashflow is not enough to secure long-lasting success in life.

+whose wealth is dependent on income from paid labour.
 As economic growth decelerates, the rise of wages also slows down.
-The result is an increasing concentration of capital.13 after the "Golden Age" of capitalism between 1930-1975.
-During these years, the historical trend of growing inequalities was temporarily reversed as Industrial Era institutions were functioning as well as they could and providing a constantly and linearly rising life standard for most.
+The result is an increasing concentration of capital.13